scipy-conference/scipy_proceedings/papers/koningterry/koningterry.rst

 One of the main applications of HYDRA is in inertial confinement fusion (ICF) capsule design.
 ICF targets are typically small (~1 mm radius) spheres composed of several layers of cryogenic hydrogen, plastic, metal or other materials.
 The intention is to produce significant thermonuclear yield by spherically compressing the hydrogen in the capsule to very large temperature and density.
 The implosion is driven by a high intensity driver which illuminates, heats, and ablatesg the outer surface of the capsule.
 This ablation pressure drives the implosion.

 Consider the shock ignition approach to inertial fusion using lasers.
 A spherical shell of frozen deuterium-tritium (DT) is compressed to high density (~x g/cc) by a sequence of moderate strength shocks.
-It is then acclerated to moderate implosion velocity (~300 km/s).
+It is then accelerated to moderate implosion velocity (~300 km/s).
 When the imploding shell stagnates, it forms a central, low density, high temperature hot spot and a surrounding high density, low temperature shell.
 A strong shock wave (the igniter shock) arrives at stagnation and further heats the hot spot as well as preventing the low pressure shell from coming into pressure equilibrium with the high pressure hot spot.
-The combination of the stagnation of the shell and the timely arrival of a the igniter shock lifts the temperature of the central hot spot above the 12 keV threshold needed to initiate s fusion burn wave.
+The combination of the stagnation of the shell and the timely arrival of the igniter shock lifts the temperature of the central hot spot above the 12 keV threshold needed to initiate s fusion burn wave.
 This burn wave propagates into the cold shell, producing most of the fusion yield.

+.. figure:: rt_materials.pdf

+    Change me to include the laser profile.

 Producing the needed shocks requires precise control of the time dependent driver power.
-Driver powers ran
+Driver powers range three orders of magnitude.
 Compression shocks must be timed to breakout into the DT gas at the same time ("shock timing").
 Main pulse should produce peak :math:`\rho R`.
 Igniter pulse should produce maximum yield.

-.. figure:: rt_materials.pdf

-    Change me to include the laser profile.
+Simply writing the tuning algorithm in paragraph form suggests that tuning could be performed purely in software.
+Furthermore, if we can construct an appropriate objective function for each tuning, we can make use of powerful, mature optimization methods.

 Synchronizing Shock Arrival
 ...........................